ducttrn/dial-a-ride/README.md

 Implementation: [find_lc.py](./computation/find_lc.py) (find_longest_chain_no_removals)

+## k-chain Approach
+### Overview
+We also studied another approach to the DARP that we call the k-chain approach. k-chain is a polynomial- time algorithm (which is exponential in the fixed k that is selected) that prioritizes requests that are the first in a chain of length k.
+### Find a Chain of Length k and k-chain Implementation
+The code for finding a chain of length k and the k-chain algorithm can be found here: [find_k_chain.py](./computation/find_k_chain.py)
 ## Simulations & Results
 Scripts to run simulations can be found in the [simulation](./simulation) folder:
 - [sync_simulation.py](./simulation/sync_simulation.py): run simulations synchronously